-Increment "Body length" field value of the current packet header 6. by the total length of TS/PC and HMAC TLVs appended to the current packet body so far.
+6. Increment the "Body length" field value of the current packet header by the total length of TS/PC and HMAC TLVs appended to the current packet body so far.

-- 7. Make a temporary copy of the current packet. - Iterate over the derived sequence again, using the same very 8. order and amount of elements.
-For each ESA (and respectively for each HMAC TLV recently appended to the current packet body) compute a HMAC result (see Section 2.4) using the temporary copy (not the original packet) as Text, HashAlgo of the current ESA as

-H, and AuthKeyOctets of the current ESA as K. Write the HMAC result to the Digest field of the current HMAC TLV (see Figure 4) of the current packet (not the copy).

-9. Since this point, allow no more changes to the current packet header and body and consider it ready for sending.
+- 7. Make a temporary copy of the current packet. - 8.
+Iterate over the derived sequence again, using the same order and number of elements.
+For each ESA (and respectively for each HMAC TLV recently appended to the current packet body) compute an HMAC result (see Section 2.4) using the temporary copy (not the original packet) as Text, HashAlgo of the current ESA as H, and AuthKeyOctets of the current ESA as K. Write the HMAC result to the Digest field of the current HMAC TLV (see Table 4) of the current packet (not the copy). - 9.
+After this point, allow no more changes to the current packet header and body and consider it ready for sending.

 Note that even when the derived sequence of ESAs is empty, the packet is sent anyway with only a TS/PC TLV appended to its body.
-Although such a packet would not be authenticated, presence of the sole TS/PC TLV would indicate authentication keys exhaustion to operators of neighbouring Babel speakers.
+Although such a packet would not be authenticated, the presence of the sole TS/PC TLV would indicate authentication key exhaustion to operators of neighbouring Babel speakers.
 See also Section 7.4.